-Jorge Mañes Rubio is a sort of sociohistorical alchemist; he absorbs what he sees and hears, and uses it as raw material to “reimagine what could be instead.”
-He graduated in Design Products from the Royal College of Art London in 2010, where he confirmed his indefatigable desire to travel beyond the usual scopes of design.
+Jorge Mañes Rubio graduated in Design Products from the Royal College of Art London in 2010, where he confirmed his indefatigable desire to travel beyond the usual scopes of design.
 In 2015 he was awarded the S&R Foundation Washington Award and in 2018 he became a TED Senior Fellow.
 He’s currently a member of the Advanced Concepts Team at the European Space Agency.
-Rubio’s work is regularly exhibited in galleries, museums and art centres worldwide such as National Museum of Modern and Contemporary Art Seoul, V&A London, Royal Academy of Arts London, Design Museum London, La Triennale di Milano, Museum of Contemporary Design and Applied Arts Lausanne, Het Nieuwe Instituut in Rotterdam, The New York Times Art for Tomorrow Doha and Power Station of Art Shanghai.
+Jorge’s work is regularly exhibited in galleries, museums and art centres worldwide such as National Museum of Modern and Contemporary Art Seoul, Victoria & Albert Museum London, Royal Academy of Arts London, Design Museum London, Royal Museums Greenwich, Centre for Chinese Contemporary Art Manchester, National Museum of World Cultures NL, Het Nieuwe Instituut Rotterdam, La Triennale di Milano, Museum of Contemporary Design and Applied Arts Lausanne, The New York Times Art for Tomorrow Doha and Power Station of Art Shanghai.